 Wear comfortable closed toe shoes with good grip.

-We recommend riding in shorts and a breathable t-shirt or jersey made from active sports fabrics.
-Don’t wear jeans since they will restrict your movement and don’t wear cotton t-shirts since they will get heavy with your sweat.
+Ride in shorts and a breathable t-shirt or jersey made from active sports fabrics.
+Don't wear jeans since they will restrict your movement and don't wear cotton t-shirts since they will get heavy with your sweat.

 Bring plenty of drinking water, we recommend a minimum of 1L for a 3 hour ride on a chilled day.
 During the summer, you should bring at least 2L for a 3 hour ride.